enviodev/docs/docs/greeter-tutorial.md

 ```

 The hasura admin-secret / password is `testing` and the tables can be viewed in the `data` tab or queried from the playground

+### Deploy the indexer onto the hosted service

+Once you have verified that the indexer is working for the Greeter contracts, then you are ready to deploy the indexer onto our hosted service.

+Deploying an indexer onto the hosted service allows you to extract information via graphQL queries into your front-end or some back-end application.

+Navigate to the [hosted service](https://envio.dev/app/login) to start deploying your indexer and refer to this [documentation](http://localhost:3000/docs/hosted-service) for more information on deploying your indexer.

 ### What next?